dererk/hdworld/README.md

 ------------

 1. Fetch and install xscreensaver or xlockmore (opengl version) from your prefered location/Operative System's packaging method
-2. Download your OS's building chain under xscreensaver/xlockmore-gl (on Debian systems this means apt-get source xscreensaver or xlockmore-gl).
+2. Download your OS's building chain under xscreensaver/xlockmore-gl.
+On Debian systems this means: apt-get source xscreensaver (or xlockmore-gl)
 3. Install slip.c into xscreensaver/xlockmore-gl "hacks/" directory
 4. Recompile
 5. Enjoy!